DineshKumarDataScience/C-137/README.md

 # C-137
-DL model that can generate natural language summaries of scientific research papers, based on their abstracts and keywords.
+Natural language summaries of scientific research papers based on their abstracts and keywords : A Deep Learning approach